Casper College

+The Tate Geological Museum (labelled simply Tate Museum) is located on the south end of the campus.
+As a regional Earth Science Education Center, the museum is open to the public and free to visit, with a mission to provide educational resources to the community, researchers, and visitors.

 Academics

 Casper College offers more than 50 academic majors and 30 technical and career field options.
 The academic side of the college is organized into five different Schools: Business and Industry, Fine Arts and Humanities, Health Science, Science, Social and Behavioral Science.

 Athletics

 Casper College participates in the National Junior College Athletic Association in the following sports.